 (OUT OF PRINT) In 1980 I authored my first book titled Quadragrip.
 I can revisit my process and evaluate the many parts of the experience.
 This was my first en·tre·pre·neur·i·al project in the business of self publishing.
-As I’m writing this in 2017, I’m about to embark on my 21st book.
-My (20th) book in 3 years.

 What I did to create my Quadragrip book included: writing, audio recording, audio editing, and logo design.
 I hired a photographer to take photos.
 I hired an art design person to create a printable layout.
 I contracted a printing business to print my books.
 Ba Da Boom, I had authored and created my Quadragrip book, NOW WHAT !